-DevicePilot has now helped companies to implement Service Monitoring over many years.
-This experience has allowed us to develop a process to help any potential customer to quantify the direct and dramatic improvement that Service Monitoring can bring to each of the above key business metrics - and therefore to their bottom line.
+DevicePilot has now helped companies to implement Service Management over many years.
+This experience has allowed us to develop a process to help any potential customer to quantify the direct and dramatic improvement that Service Management can bring to each of the above key business metrics - and therefore to their bottom line.

-In this series we will first explain how Service Monitoring delivers each of these benefits, then we’ll walk through a worked example to calculate those benefits to the bottom line, in hard currency.
+In this series we will first explain how Service Management delivers each of these benefits, then we’ll walk through a worked example to calculate those benefits to the bottom line, in hard currency.

 We’re happy to conduct this same analysis for your company, for free - please just reach out to us.

 The 4 parts of this whitepaper is also available as a brochure to share with your colleagues.

 Connected products exist to deliver a service to the end customer.
 So usually it’s not the device that the customer is paying for, it’s the service that the device delivers.
 If the device doesn’t deliver the service, it has no value to the customer, and they’ll stop paying.

 “With DevicePilot we’ve driven our service availability up from a poor 75% to an excellent 98%”

 Companies may either charge a monthly fee per device, or a fee proportional to the service that a device delivers, for example "kWh of energy delivered" by a charging station.
 In either case, this revenue only arrives if the device is available and delivering the service.
 If overall device availability across the estate is only 92%, then 8% of potential revenue is lost.
 Granted that 100% is probably unattainable, but in the region of around 98% often is achievable, and so even 6% of potential revenue lost makes a real difference to the bottom-line.